 wikiFuture of Labor Law Database

-An online resource for ILAW members to discuss, debate, and co-create model laws and policies.
-These models are intended to be worker-centric, inclusive, compliant with all international laws and reflective of best practices.
-To access the database, please click the icon above.
+Discuss, debate, and co-create model laws and policies that are worker-centric, inclusive, compliant with all international laws, and reflective of best practices.

 Litigation FundLitigation Fund

-The ILAW Network is able to provide modest financial assistance to support the work of its members to bring strategic litigation to promote or defend the rights and interests of workers and trade unions.
-Please fill in the application by clicking the icon above to request access to this fund.
+Financial assistance for ILAW members to bring strategic litigation to promote or defend the rights and interests of workers and trade unions.

 Request AssistanceRequest of Assistance